-A side note – we chose to book our trip through a certified Disney travel agent, my friend Kirsten at Pure Magic Travel.
+A side note – we chose to book our trip through a travel agent, my friend Kirsten at Pure Magic Travel.
 It doesn’t cost extra, and it made everything so much easier.
 Kirsten booked the trip, reminded us when payment was due, and made sure we had all of the paperwork in on time.
 Although we do sometimes receive media rates on trips, this trip was booked at full price.
 We always disclose when we’ve received a discount or comp.

 Adventures by Disney Review: Reasons Why You May Want to Travel With Adventures by Disney

-Two Adventure Guides
+Two Adventure Guides on Adventures by Disney

 In addition, the guides often sat with the children at group meals, and were always available to help with any questions we had.
 On the nights when dinner was on our own, the guides offered suggestions for where we should eat, and booked reservations for us.

-When we booked our trip, we wanted to make sure that we’d still have some free time to do things on our own.
+When we booked our first AbD trip, we wanted to make sure that we’d still have some free time to do things on our own.
 Because of the time difference between Boston and Italy, we booked an extra day at our first hotel.
-We booked it through Adventures by Disney, so we had the same hotel room and our transfers from the airport to the hotel were included.
+We booked it through AbD, so we had the same hotel room and our transfers from the airport to the hotel were included.

 I was so impressed with the premium service we received on all of our AbD trips.
-For instance, when we traveled from Naples to Florence, we had reservations in the first-class cabin of a high-speed train.
+For instance, when we traveled from Naples to Florence in Italy, we had reservations in the first-class cabin of a high-speed train.
 We also had front-of-the line privileges at many attractions, and our guides pre-booked times so that we didn’t have to wait in line.

 In addition to our regular guides, we were also met by fantastic local guides in each destination.
-Those guides typically led our walking tours and were able to give us very detailed information.
+Those local experts typically led our walking tours and were able to give us very detailed information.
 We had “whispers” – little personal earbuds connected to a device that helped us hear the guide – so we heard all of the information that each local guide provided.

 Top Notch Family Hotels Through Adventures by Disney

 The two hotels that we stayed in were absolutely perfect, and were centrally located.
 It was great to stay in places that were already vetted, so we knew that we’d have a great experience.

-Once we arrived in Naples, we didn’t have to deal with our luggage again.
+On our Italy trip, once we arrived in Naples, we didn’t have to deal with our luggage again.
 The bellmen brought the luggage to our rooms on the first night.
 When we left Naples, the bags were collected that morning and reappeared in our Florence hotel.
 It was great to board the train with only our small day luggage, and not have to worry about our big suitcases.

 Adventures by Disney trips are definitely kid-friendly (although they do offer a few select adult-only adventures).
 The kids on the trip had so much fun together, from making pizzas in Sorrento to tasting Italian sodas in Tuscany.
-They often had meals together, even if there wasn’t an official kids’ table, and they also played cards on the train and on long bus rides.
-There was also one night where the kids watched a movie with our adventure guides while the parents got to relax in the lobby bar.
+The kids often had meals together, even if there wasn’t an official kids’ table, and they also played cards on the train and on long bus rides.
+While kids usually brought some of their own games, our guides also carried cards to entertain the kids.

 Food Allergy Help